 Maine Marriage Age Requirements Laws

 Every state has laws to regulate aspects of marriage, such as who can marry.
 To marry, you need to obtain a marriage license, but to get the license, you must be at least a certain age, as specified by your state.
-Adults can marry who they want, including entering into a same-sex marriage in most states, Maine included.
+Adults can marry who they want, but minors are typically not allowed to marry.

 Marriage Is a Contract